ethereum/sourcify/docs/architecture.md

     - `monitor-e2e` deploys a contract, waits and periodically checks if the Monitor service has picked the contract up.
     - `verification-e2e` deploys a contract, sends it to the server for verification and expects it to be succesfully verified.
   - Note: deployment does not depend on the success of Mocha tests.
-- When pushing to `master`, if the Mocha tests are successfully executed, the `npm-publish` task is run.
+- When pushing to `master`, if the Mocha tests are successfully executed, the `npm-publish` task is run, which updates NPM packages if their versions have changed.
 - When pushing to `staging`, the ui-draft image is also pushed.
-- Sometimes CircleCI fails when you expect it to succeed - in that case, use `Rerun from failed`.
+- Sometimes CircleCI fails when you expect it to succeed.
+It might be because:
+  - some RPC endpoints are unavailable
+  - CircleCI was having internal issues
+  - limit was reached in a third party service
+- After inspecting the CircleCI logs for eventual errors, it is often worth executing the option `Rerun from failed`.

 ## Accounts, Keys and Secret Variables
 - Secret keys are tracked in `environments/.env.secrets.gpg`, which is an encrypted file.